haoling-m/stormdrop/README.md

 ## License
 StormDrop is subject to the software licensing terms from the [LICENSE file](https://github.com/williamstaffordparsons/stormdrop/blob/master/LICENSE).

+The non-refundable, one-time fee can be paid with [this link](https://www.paypal.com/ncp/payment/H3QSJRFHDQKPS).

 ## Reference
 #### `stormdrop()`
 This is the pseudo-randomization function that accepts the following argument.